 - See Google Analytics conversion data in Google Ads.

-- Give Conversion Optimiser access to data that helps to optimise bids, potentially increasing conversions and lowering costs.
+- Give Smart Bidding access to data that helps optimise bids, potentially increasing conversions and lowering costs.

 Bear in mind